jianqingzheng/XBCR-net/README.md

 Code for *Cell Research* paper [Deep learning-based rapid generation of broadly reactive antibodies against SARS-CoV-2 and its Omicron variant](https://doi.org/10.1038/s41422-022-00727-6)

-> This repo provides an implementation of the training and inference pipeline of XBCR-net based on TensorFlow and Keras.
+> This repo provides an implementation of the training and inference pipeline for XBCR-net based on TensorFlow and Keras.
 The original implementation of its backbone network ACNN could be found in [ACNN repo](https://github.com/XiaoYunZhou27/ACNN).

 ---
 ### Contents ###